tracebin/tracebin/app/views/pages/story.html.md

 1. **Footprint**: We wanted to be conscious of our application’s footprint, both in terms of memory usage, as well as runtime dependencies.
 With that in mind, we wanted to only load components that we need (as lazily as possible), and code as close to the metal as we can.
 2. **Performance Impact**: Obviously, we don’t want a tool that measures application performance to have its finger on the scale.
 Therefore, as a rule, we wanted our agent to handle most of its administrative tasks asynchronously.
 This includes loading and unloading data from storage, measuring system health metrics, as well as communicating with the server.
+3. **Transparency**: We wanted to create a set-it-and-forget-it style agent that doesn't require any extra engineering overhead to get it to work well.

 We studied multiple existing projects that address these considerations, adopting the solutions that worked best for our project's nature and scope.